Most educators know that engaging students in visual representations of math is extremely helpful for their learning.

 Algebra can be a tough subject to teach.
 In my opinion, it is a very visual subject to teach, yet we don’t always make it visual for our students.
 Some students were struggling to understand which equation was correct in this problem.
 To help students, we got out our own stickers and started dividing them onto sheets so students could see the pattern and make generalizations about the problem.
 This is a very easy solution to a sometimes difficult concept.

 The fourth step to making math visual in the upper-elementary classroom is to stop and ask students often how they see mathematical ideas.
 Allow them to represent their visualizations through doodles, cartoons, pictures, and graphs.

-This differentiated area doodle is based on my Differentiated Area No Prep Activities and Exit Tickets that is coming soon.
+This differentiated area doodle is based on my Differentiated Area No Prep Activities and Exit Tickets that is found here.